• Skip to primary navigation

 • 1 teaspoon softened butter, for the pan

-• 3 tablespoons (23 g) sweet white rice flour
+• 3 tablespoons (23 g) sweet rice flour (such as Koda Farms)

-• 1 tablespoon (6 g) tapioca flour/starch (or an additional tablespoon sweet rice flour)
+• 1 tablespoon (6 g) tapioca flour (or an additional tablespoon sweet rice flour)

 • ¼ cup + 2 tablespoons (35 g) dutch-processed cocoa powder (such as Rodelle or Guittard)